History of paleontology in the United States: 20th century

 The famous Montanan Tertiary deposits of the Ruby Valley basin were also first studied in 1947.
 The early research was performed by Dr. Herman F. Becker on behalf of the New York Botanical Garden.
 These deposits from the southwestern part of the state are one of the best sources of plant and insect fossils in North America.
 In 1959 Becker's Ruby Valley excavations uncovered about 5,000 specimens of more than two hundred species of plants, insects, and fishes.
 Invertebrate finds included ants, bees, beetles, earwigs, caddis flies, crane flies, damsel flies, lantern flies, may flies, grasshoppers, leaf hoppers, mosquitoes, snails, and wasps.
 Vertebrate remains included feathers, and, once in a while, a bird.

 During the late 1950s Francis Tully found a fossil he could not identify at the strip mines near Braidwood, Illinois.
 He took the specimen to Chicago's Field Museum of Natural History.
 Researchers at the museum couldn't identify it either, and the specimen became known as Mr. Tully's monster.
 In 1966, Eugene Richardson, the Curator of Fossil Invertebrates of the Field Museum formally named the Tully monster Tullimonstrum gregarium in honor of Tully.

-The bird-like dinosaur Deinonychus instigated the Dinosaur Renaissance.
+The bird-like dinosaur Deinonychus instigated the dinosaur renaissance.

 In 1964, John Ostrom led an expedition that included his student Robert T. Bakker into the south-central part of Montana.
 The rocks they prospected were of the Cloverly Formation, dating back to the Early Cretaceous.
 Among their finds were the first documented remains of a small carnivorous dinosaur that would be named Deinonychus antirrhopus.
-This discovery helped ignite the Dinosaur Renaissance.
+This discovery helped ignite the dinosaur renaissance.
 It exhibited important anatomical similarities to birds that helped scientists shed antiquated ideas interpreting dinosaurs as "overgrown lizards".

 In Spring, 1965 a major discovery of Devonian fossils occurred in Cuyahoga County.
 A collaboration between the state Highway Department, Ohio Bureau of Public Roads and the Cleveland Museum of Natural History led by the Smithsonian's David Dunkle uncovered as many as 50,000 fish fossils from a construction site.
 By the ensuing November 120 or more different species had been found there, with half previously unknown to science.
 That same year, in an unrelated development, the Florissant fossil beds of Colorado were proposed as a potential federal preserve.

-The hadrosaur Maisaura may have cared for its young.
+The hadrosaur Maiasaura may have cared for its young.